 Black/African American renters in Greater Houston have been more likely to receive an eviction than other race-ethnic groups during this period.
 Since March 19, more than a third (36%) of eviction cases are estimated to be filed against Black leaseholders, despite the fact that Black householders only make up 28% of all renter households in the region.

-By contrast, White renters make up an estimated 29% of eviction cases (on par with their share of renter households) while Latinx/Hispanic and Asian-American leaseholders are underrepresented in eviction filings relative to their share of renter households.
+By contrast, White renters make up an estimated 29% of eviction cases (on par with their share of renter households) while Latino/Hispanic and Asian-American leaseholders are underrepresented in eviction filings relative to their share of renter households.

 Race-ethnicity estimates of leaseholders were generated using a statistical model that takes into account the leaseholders’ last name (comparing it to the Census Bureau’s surname list) and the race-ethnicity of their census tract of residence (Read more about the methodology here).

 Higher rate of evictions among Black residents is not unique to Houston nor to the current crisis.
-This pattern reflects a long history of racist housing and employment policies in the United States that have left many Black residents with substandard housing in segregated neighborhoods, less wealth and access to financial resources, and greater economic vulnerability during economic downturns (See here, here, and here for more in-depth discussions).
+This pattern reflects a long history of discriminatory housing and employment policies in the United States that have left many Black residents with substandard housing in segregated neighborhoods, less wealth and access to financial resources, and greater economic vulnerability during economic downturns (See here, here, and here for more in-depth discussions).

 It is also important to remember that these data only reflect eviction cases that have been filed in court.
 An unknown number of informal evictions are likely taking place during this period in which landlords are threatening eviction and renters leave.
-Foreign-born and undocumented residents, who are more likely to be from Latinx and Asian American communities, may be more vulnerable to these types of evictions.
+Foreign-born and undocumented residents, who are more likely to be from Latino and Asian American communities, may be more vulnerable to these types of evictions.

 What can be done to limit evictions?